aliii010/little-lemon-restaurant-Django-APIs/Readme.md

 #### Structure

 You will create one single Django app called `LittleLemonAPI` and implement all API endpoints in it.
-Use `pipenv` to manage the dependencies in the virtual environment.
+Use `venv` to manage the dependencies in the virtual environment.

 #### Function or class-based views